 That attention to detail shows up everywhere, from the vintage textures and lighting to the way the old and new blend together without feeling forced.

 There’s history woven in too.
-During Prohibition, the building operated as The Harbor Grape Company and was widely believed to be a speakeasy.
+During Prohibition, the building operated as The Harbor Grape Company that also operated as as a speakeasy.

 Berault shared records showing a man named Charles E. Parsons was arrested five different times outside the building for drunkenness.
-Today, the bar pays tribute to him with a drink special featuring a Pfeiffer’s Famous Beer and a shot.
+Today, the bar pays tribute to him with a drink special called the “Chareles E Parsons) featuring a Pfeiffer’s Famous Beer and a shot.

 Why DTSA Is Worth Wandering

-But the bigger takeaway is this: DTSA feels alive.
-Historic buildings sit next to coffee shops, cocktail bars, art spaces, colorful murals and rows of festive quinceañera dress stores.
+But the bigger takeaway is this: DTSA is having a revivial Historic buildings sit next to coffee shops, cocktail bars, art spaces, colorful murals and rows of festive quinceañera dress stores.

 Add in the Old Orange County Courthouse, California’s oldest courthouse still in use, and suddenly this becomes a full-day outing.